-- Worked with the Independent Anti-Slavery Commissioner to successfully advocate on amendments to the Victims and Prisoners Act, creating the opportunity for guidance on IMSA role and opening up dialogue with the Ministry of Justice (see page 31). - Contributed to Scottish Government's review of its human trafficking and exploitation strategy. - Contributed to research on the impact on efforts to tackle modern slavery of recent legislation. - Published a briefing paper on the impact of the 'hostile environment' anti-migrant policies, drawing from lived experience and insights from our team.
+Worked with the Independent Anti-Slavery Commissioner to successfully advocate on amendments to the Victims and Prisoners Act, creating the opportunity for guidance on IMSA role and opening up dialogue with the Ministry of Justice (see page 31).

+- Contributed to Scottish Government's review of its human trafficking and exploitation strategy. - Contributed to research on the impact on efforts to tackle modern slavery of recent legislation. - Published a briefing paper on the impact of the 'hostile environment' anti-migrant policies, drawing from lived experience and insights from our team. - Coordinated joint response from NGOs to the U.S. TIP Report review of the UK.

-- Coordinated joint response from NGOs to the U.S. TIP Report review of the UK. - Responded to Government consultations linked with modern slavery issues, including from the Ministry of Justice and the former Department for Leveling Up, Housing & Communities. - Provided oral and written evidence to the House of Lords review of the Modern Slavery Act 2015 (pictured on page 31) - Consulted with survivors and stakeholders on barriers to justice for survivors of modern slavery, via events and workshops across the four UK nations and online. - Contributed to the new Independent Anti-Slavery Commissioner's strategic plan, which referenced the importance of IMSAs. - Supported cross-sector initiatives opposing the Rwanda deportation policy being pushed by the UK Government at the time; worked with Medaille and Salvation Army on an amendment that successfully raised the issue of modern slavery in parliamentary debate; coordinated anti-slavery sector letter to the Prime Minister at the time, following the passage of the Act. - Published recommendations in advance of local government elections.
+- In August 2023, we were the sole civil society organisation at a Ministry of Gender, Labour, and Social Development (MGLSD) event, supported by USAID/Integrated Child & Youth Development, to discuss a new social work skills certification program.
+The event resulted in two in-service training courses being developed. - With the MGSLD and the Ministry of Health, we participated in a mental health and psychosocial support regional workshop in Nairobi, organised by IOM (the UN's International Organization for Migration).
+Our participation demonstrated our expertise on these subjects to the Government ministries that were present, and we joined the National Mental Health & Psychosocial Support Working Group. - Partnered with the Ministry of Health again to deliver a two-day online training course on the effects of psychological trauma on child development, with a focus on trafficking.
+More than 150 people took the training, including important officials and agencies. - Joined with the University of Alabama in a research project (SHiNE) to evaluate the "Move with HaRT" (Healing and Resilience after Trauma) program, a group-based mental health intervention developed in Uganda over several years with input from survivors.
+Search online for 'Improving Mental Health Outcomes for Survivors of Human Trafficking in Uganda'. - Responded to Government consultations linked with modern slavery issues, including from the Ministry of Justice and the former Department for Levelling Up, Housing & Communities. - Provided oral and written evidence to the House of Lords review of the Modern Slavery Act 2015 (pictured on page 31) - Consulted with survivors and stakeholders on barriers to justice for survivors of modern slavery, via events and workshops across the four UK nations and online. - Contributed to the new Independent Anti-Slavery Commissioner's strategic plan, which referenced the importance of IMSAs. - Supported cross-sector initiatives opposing the Rwanda deportation policy being pushed by the Government at the time; worked with Medaille and Salvation Army on an amendment tabled by Baroness Butler-Sloss that successfully raised the issue of modern slavery in parliamentary debate; coordinated anti-slavery sector letter to the Prime Minister at the time, following the passage of the Act. - Published recommendations in advance of local government elections.

-Hope for Justice and Intel working together
+Hope for Justice and Intel working together on Private Data Exchange project